VCityTeam/ConVer-G/Readme.md

 # SPARQL to SQL Project

-This project aims to create a Java Spring parser that can convert SPARQL queries into SQL queries.
+This project aims to create a Java parser that can convert SPARQL queries into SQL queries.
 The project is part of the BD team's research efforts within the [LIRIS](https://liris.cnrs.fr/) and [VCity project](https://projet.liris.cnrs.fr/vcity/).
 The aim of this POC is to query a set of city version and extract associated knowledge.